Drug information

 Where can I find more information about amoxicillin/clavulanate potassium?

-- Recommendations on the HIV-related uses of amoxicillin/clavulanate potassium, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV.
+- Recommendations on the HIV-related uses of amoxicillin/clavulanate potassium, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents With HIV.

-- This Patient Version drug summary is based on the following FDA label(s): Tablet (film coated), powder (for suspension); Tablet (multilayer, extended release); Tablet (film coated), powder (for suspension), tablet (chewable).
+- This Patient Version drug summary is based on the following FDA label(s): Tablet (film coated), powder (for oral suspension); Tablet (multilayer, extended release); Tablet (film coated), powder (for oral suspension), tablet (chewable).
 The Patient Counseling Information section of the label includes information for people taking amoxicillin/clavulanate potassium.

 - The American Hospital Formulary Service (AHFS) Patient Medication Information for amoxicillin and clavulanic acid available from MedlinePlus.